JZ Microphones BH-1

 - Unusual body design

-The picture at right shows an earlier version of JZ’s “Golden Drops” variable sputtering technique, in which drops of the company’s proprietary gold alloy are applied to the film substrate used in the diaphragm.
-Current production “Golden Drops” capsules use dots of differing, non-uniform sizes.
+The picture at right shows an early version of JZ’s “Golden Drops” variable sputtering technique, in which drops of the company’s proprietary gold alloy are applied to the film substrate used in the diaphragm.
+Current production “Golden Drops” capsules use dots of differing sizes.

 Note that the capsule is edge-terminated; unlike the more common center-terminated design, this approach keeps the lead wires out of the mic’s acoustic field.